project-management.com content and product recommendations are editorially independent. We may make money when you click on links to our partners.

-If you want to get into software project management, it’s essential to understand what makes this profession different from other project management jobs: What does a project manager do in software development?
-How is it different compared to the standard project management job description?
+Suppose you want to get into software project management.
+In that case, it’s essential to understand what makes this profession different from other project management jobs, and what skills you will need to thrive in this specialization.

 What Does a Project Manager Do in Software Development?